papercliplabs/zero-ex-subgraph/README.md

 - Aggregated volumes are provided as `volumeUsd` and `whitelistVolumeUsd`:
   - volumeUsd: input volume of all erc20s, this is likely incorrect since it includes 'shit coins' which might be price manipulated and cause a skew in overall volume.
 This can be used to reconstruct an accurate total volume by excluding certain tokens which are causing the errors.
   - whitelistVolumeUsd: input volume of only whitelisted erc20s, this will be an underestimate on total volume, but more accurate than volumeUsd in general.
 You can see what tokens are whitelisted by looking at `Erc20Token.whitelisted`, or you can view the list [here](./src/common/networkSpecific.ts).
+- API key: we provide a free community API key to query the graph's decentralized network deployment, reach out to contract@paperclip.xyz to get it.
+  - Using the api key: replace [api-key] in the query url (get the query url from the deployment) with the api key

 ## Block Diagrams